 - Insert 3 sprigs of rosemary diagonal inside each fish.

 - Cook fish uncovered in a 400-degree oven for 20 minutes.
 Then, turn the broiler on high or 450 degrees and broil for another 5 minutes or until golden brown and crispy skin.

 - 24 oz. bag small round multicolored potatoes

 - 7 oz. bag organic baby carrots

 - 2 generous pinches flake salt

-- 1-2 tbsp your favorite seasoning your taste *I like steak seasoning
+- 1-2 tbsp. your favorite seasoning to your taste, I like steak seasoning

-Add the drained vegetables, flake salt, and 1 or 2 tablespoon of your favorite seasoning.
-Then toss to coat and cook for a couple of minutes.
+- Add the drained vegetables, flake salt, and 1 or 2 tablespoons of your favorite seasoning.
+Then toss to coat, and cook for a couple of minutes.

 - Serve with the Branzino.
 I like to serve it all on the same plate for a Mediterranean presentation.